Lighthouse Park: History

-Lighthouse Park was originally known as Point Atkinson when it was founded in 1792.
+Lighthouse Park was originally known as Sk’iwitsut - meaning "turn your canoe" and was later named Point Atkinson by the colonizers in 1792.
 It was discovered by Captain George Vancouver aboard the Discovery, and he consequently was the one who named the area.
 Captain Vancouver recorded that he had named this point on Howe Sound after a "particular friend".
 Unfortunately he neglected to identify the friend.
 The most likely candidate appears to be Thomas Atkinson, RN, who later was master of HMS Victory during the Battle of Trafalgar.

 The first lighthouse was resurrected in 1874 as a gift from the Federal Government of Canada in exchange for B.C agreeing to join Canada in 1871.
 The 182 acres of forest set aside in 1881 by the Dominion of Canada served as a dark backdrop of the lighthouse, and a source of fuel for the steam-powered foghorn of the lighthouse.
 This forest that was set aside in 1881 became what we call Lighthouse Park in present day.
 This first lighthouse was built by Arthur Finney of Nanaimo, and was made of wood accompanied by an attached keepers dwelling, where the lighthouse keeper of the time resided.

 The current lighthouse that visitors to the park can observe was built in 1912.
 The forest that resides behind the lighthouse was then leased to the newly founded District of West Vancouver.
 During World War 2 the lighthouse was used for surveillance of the Burrard Inlet for enemy submarines and ships.
 It was respectively equipped with gun emplacements and search lights.
 Behind the lighthouse construction took place to provide facilities for The Department of National Defence billeted conscripts.
 These facilities included a bunkhouse, Officer's mess hall, dining hall and a guard hut.